Synchro/WordHash/README.md

 boil_rife_crepe_trait_carted
 ```

-If you don't like the default words, or want to use emoji, HTML snippets or something else, you can provide your own dictionary, which must contain exactly 4096 **unique** return-delimited words (see the provided [`dictionary.txt`](https://github.com/Synchro/WordHash/blob/main/src/dictionary.txt) for reference).
-The words don't need to be in any particular order.
+If you don't like the default words, or want to use emoji, HTML snippets, a different language, or something else, you can provide your own dictionary.
+It must contain *exactly* 4096 **unique** return-delimited words (see the provided [`dictionary.txt`](https://github.com/Synchro/WordHash/blob/main/src/dictionary.txt) for reference).
+The words don't need to be in any particular order, though the provided one is sorted alphabetically.
 ```php
 Hash::loadDictionary('/path/to/my/dictionary.txt');
 ```